-In work on color perception Cohen has investigated individual differences in the time course of color change following color adaptation (exposure to a colored light stimulus) and during recovery from adaptation, in both color-deficient observers and persons with normal color vision.
-He also has a long standing interest in psychology and art, particularly in the understanding and use of color interactions by visual artists.
+In other work on color perception I have been investigating individual differences in the time course of color change following color adaptation (exposure to another colored light stimulus) and during recovery from that adaptation, that is, after the colored adapting light is turned off.
+I also have an abiding interest in psychology and art, particularly in the use of color interactions by visual artists.

 - "Joe Cohen on Memory Blockers," Office of Communications, July 14, 2009